eliotcochrane/eliotcochrane.github.io/_posts/2024-03-01-tazawako-resort.md

 Within the lodge, the types of food to choose from are pretty small.
 Outside of the regular ramen, udon, soba, and curry I couldn't find too much.
 For more appetizer-type foods there was the "Fast Food Court" that had things like french fries and fried chicken.

-![Fast food court at Tazawako Ski Resort](/assets/img/tazawako-7.jpeg) *Photo: The "Fast Food Court" for appetizer dishes.*
+![Fast food court at Tazawako Ski Resort](/assets/img/tazawako-7.jpeg) *Photo: The "Fast Food Corner" for appetizer dishes.*

 ### Access